PivotPHP/.github/profile/README.md

 We believe great software comes from great communities.
 Here's how you can help:

-- **🐛 Report bugs** and request features in our [Issues](https://github.com/helixphp/helixphp-core/issues)
+- **🐛 Report bugs** and request features in our [Issues](https://github.com/pivotphp/pivotphp-core/issues)
 - **💻 Submit code** via Pull Requests to any of our repositories
-- **📖 Improve docs** by editing our [website](https://github.com/helixphp/website)
+- **📖 Improve docs** by editing our [website](https://github.com/pivotphp/website)
-- **💬 Help others** in [Discord](https://discord.gg/helixphp) and [Discussions](https://github.com/orgs/helixphp/discussions)
+- **💬 Help others** in [Discord](https://discord.gg/pivotphp) and [Discussions](https://github.com/orgs/pivotphp/discussions)
 - **🌟 Spread the word** by starring our repos and sharing with friends

 ## 💡 Philosophy

 ### 🧬 Evolutionary Design
-Like DNA that adapts to different environments, HelixPHP evolves with your project.
+Like DNA that adapts to different environments, PivotPHP evolves with your project.
 Start simple, scale complex, never rewrite.

 ### ⚡ Performance First
 Every line of code is optimized.
 We measure everything and make performance visible, because fast APIs make happy users.

 ### 🎯 Developer Happiness
 The best framework is the one you don't think about.
-HelixPHP stays out of your way while providing the tools you need.
+PivotPHP stays out of your way while providing the tools you need.

 ### 🌱 Community Driven
 Built by developers, for developers.
 Every decision is made with real-world usage in mind, not academic ideals.